AØKK08334U Foundations of Behavioural Economics

 Behavioral Economics, Market Interactions, and Economic Policy

-understand central theoretical insights and empirical research results in behavioral economics.
+- Critically discuss theoretical models and empirical research results in behavioral economics.

-put the results of these studies into perspective and identify limitations of the existing body of knowledge.
+- Evaluate the results of these studies and identify limitations of the existing body of knowledge.

 The course will be based on lecture notes and research papers, as well as selected handbook chapters and survey articles.
 A detailed syllabus with required readings will be provided in the beginning of the course.